10 Must-Know Tips for Boondocking in an RV

 Boondocking Tips and Tricks to Save Water in the Kitchen

 - USE A COLLAPSIBLE TUB.
 Place a collapsible tub in the sink to catch water.
 If you run a little water here and there, catch it in the tub and use it later to wash dishes.

 - CHOOSE ONE-POT MEALS.
-When planning what you’ll be eating while boondocking, opt for one-pot meals to cut down on dishes.
+When planning what you’ll be eating while boondocking, opt for one-pot meals, campfire cooking, or grill and griddle recipes to cut down on dishes.

 - DON’T LET FOOD DRY ON DISHES.
 Wipe dishes with a towel shortly after meal time.
 I usually grab an already dirty paper towel to wipe off any messy dishes that will ruin the basin water.

 NOTE: Many RVers will use paper plates and cutlery when boondocking – we try to avoid single-use paper and plastic, so we still wash dishes.
 It also saves on storage and trash.
 See more sustainable options by checking out our best zero-waste swaps for small spaces.

 Boondocking Camping Tips to Save Water in the Shower

 - TAKE A ‘NAVY SHOWER’.
 You’ll want to go longer between showers when you are boondocking, but when you do shower, take a navy shower.
 This term describes the process of turning the water off while you lather up.
 We like to use these large camping wipes in between showers to freshen up.

 - DON’T WASH YOUR HAIR.
 Especially if you have long hair, go as long as possible without washing it.
 You can use dry shampoo in between washings.
 Also, get your hair accustomed to not being washed.
 Everyone’s hair is a little different, but usually, you can train your scalp to produce less oil by slowly increasing the time between washes.
 When you skip hair shampoo and conditioning, you can cut your water usage by a significant percentage.